priyalpat721/EasyAnimatorCode/readme2.txt

 This method calls 'showMessage' to popup an error message if the animator model is empty.

-We added a two new methods to our model implementation and changed a data structure:
+We added two new methods to our model implementation and changed a data structure:
-- 'toString' that returns a string representation of the animation with the speed
+- method 'toString' that returns a string representation of the animation with the speed
-- 'getTotalTime' that returns the total time of display of the animation
+- method 'getTotalTime' that returns the total time of display of the animation
 - data structure 'logOfShapes' from a Hashmap to a List to maintain order

 6) If the program needs to output a file, it calls the method 'createFile' that creates the file and returns its name.